7 Things to Know About Quitting Opioids

 Opioids are used by millions of Americans.
 It seems that every day a news article is being shared on television or the Internet about opioid misuse, addiction, and, unfortunately, overdose.

-With new information emerging each year from research and public health bodies like the Centers for Disease Control and Prevention (CDC), you too, might be re-thinking your opioid use, and searching for ways you can quit.
+With new information emerging each year from research and public health bodies like the Centers for Disease Control and Prevention (CDC), you, too, might be re-thinking your opioid use and searching for ways that you can quit.

 1. Only 10% of People Seek Treatment

-Although there are ways to treat opioid addiction, a mere 10% of people who need treatment are actually receiving it.
-Reasons for not accessing treatment vary widely from person to person, and the odds are, you have your own reasons and beliefs about treatment too.
+Although there are ways to treat opioid addiction, a mere 10% of people who need addiction treatment are actually receiving it.
+Reasons for not accessing treatment vary widely from person to person and, the odds are, you have your own reasons and beliefs about treatment too.

 2. You Are Not Alone

 You may feel like you are battling addiction alone.
-But, opioid addiction affects millions across the country and across the world.
-The United Nations Office on Drugs and Crime (UNODC) estimates that in 2012 there were 33 million people using opioids and 16 million using opioids worldwide.
+However, opioid addiction affects millions across the country and the world.
+The United Nations Office on Drugs and Crime (UNODC) estimates that, in 2012, there were 33 million people using opioids and 16 million using opioids worldwide.

 In 2014, the world reached the highest level of opium production since the 1930s.
 Why the dramatic increase?
 Public health researchers point to the high levels of production happening in Afghanistan—the world’s main growing country.